r509/r509/README.md

 * pkcs12 (optional, cannot be used with key or cert)
 * password (optional, used for pkcs12 or passworded private key)

+###crl\_cert
+This hash defines the certificate + key that will be used to sign CRLs.
+This hash is optional and if not provided r509 will automatically use the ca\_cert as the CRL delegate certificate.

+* cert (cannot use with pkcs12)
+* key (optional, cannot use with pkcs12)
+* engine (optional, cannot be used with key or pkcs12.
+Must be a hash with SO_PATH and ID keys)
+* key\_name (required when using engine)
+* pkcs12 (optional, cannot be used with key or cert)
+* password (optional, used for pkcs12 or passworded private key)

 ###crl\_list
 The path on the filesystem of the list of revoked certificates for this CA.